https://www.alternetsoft.com/blog/code-editor-text-rendering

 The editor can display text with non-monospaced font, but features like square blocks are disabled in this mode.

-We use ExtTextOut internally to render text fragments, allowing text and background underneath it to be drawn simultaneously (unless the text editor is used in Transparent mode, which also supports displaying background images or watermarks).
-It also allows caching a character width for every character used in the text for fast text measurements.
+We use ExtTextOut internally to render text fragments, allowing text and background to be drawn simultaneously (unless the text editor is used in Transparent mode, which also supports displaying background images or watermarks).

 Drawing text and background simultaneously could have minor issues with text clipping.
 Say, italic text in some fonts can have an overhang, requiring an extra width to render that character, which we don’t consider when rendering the following text fragment.